 Talk to a Family Law Attorney Today

 The benefits of joint custody are too many to count, and the option should always be explored.
-However, we at the Law Offices of James P. White understand that not every situation is conducive to joint custody, and every divorce or custody matter needs to be approached individually, with all relevant factors taken into account.
+However, we at the White Oak Law understand that not every situation is conducive to joint custody, and every divorce or custody matter needs to be approached individually, with all relevant factors taken into account.

 We personalize our legal strategies and approach to meet the needs of our clients.
-Call us at the Law Offices of James P. White today to schedule an initial consultation!
+Call us at the White Oak Law today to schedule an initial consultation!
 Our experienced family law attorneys in CA are standing by to help you with any family law matter, no matter how small or large.